Open Bible Data Home About News OET Key

 Parallel PSA 119:67

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed as a tool for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

 BI Psa 119:67 ©

-OET-LVBefore I_was_afflicted I [was]_going_astray and_now word_your I_keep.
+OET-LVBefore I_was_afflicted I was_going_astray and_now message_of_your I_keep.

 UHBטֶ֣רֶם אֶ֭עֱנֶה אֲנִ֣י שֹׁגֵ֑ג וְ֝עַתָּ֗ה אִמְרָתְךָ֥ שָׁמָֽרְתִּי׃

-(ţerem ʼeˊₑneh ʼₐniy shogēg vəˊattāh ʼimərātəkā shāmārəttī.)
+(ţerem ʼeˊₑneh ʼₐniy shogēg vəˊattāh ʼimrātəkā shāmārəttī.)

-Key: yellow:verbs.
+Key: khaki:verbs.

 Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).

-ULT Before I was afflicted I went astray,
+ULTBefore I was afflicted I went astray,

 ⇔ but now I observe your promises.

-UST Before you afflicted me, I did things that were wrong,
+USTBefore you afflicted me, I did things that were wrong,

 ⇔ but now I obey your words.